Sick of running out of space on your phone? You need cloud storage in your life. What is the cloud though? We've got the answers...

 What is the cloud service for me?

-It can be tricky trying to decide which cloud service to go with so, we’ve put together info on some of our faves to get you started.
+We’ve put together info on some of our faves to get you started.

 With iCloud, you can back up your device and settings too.
-So, if you get a new phone, you can log into iCloud and set it up from a previous back up.
+So, if you get a new phone, you can log into iCloud and set it up from a previous back-up.
 This automatically transfers your stuff to your new phone with zero hassle.

 How to access Samsung Cloud